An old fashioned tall cupboard I built this past weekend sponsored by Build Something. And I’ve put together free plans so you can build it too!

 A DIY tutorial to build a tall cupboard with tons of concealed storage.
 An easy to build cabinet with moveable shelves and doors.

-Those shelves are movable curtesy of the Kreg Shelf Pin jig.
+Those shelves are movable courtesy of the Kreg Shelf Pin jig.
 Kreg makes a shelf pin jig that is easy to use and gives amazing results every time.
 Having the ability to reposition shelves as needed increases the functionality of your piece.
 I highly suggest using the shelf pin jig anytime you’re building a project with shelves.

 This rustic farmhouse style tall cupboard is the perfect addition to almost any room.